bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 | EffectiveEchoSpacing           | RECOMMENDED           | [number][]    | The "effective" sampling interval, specified in seconds, between lines in the phase-encoding direction, defined based on the size of the reconstructed image in the phase direction.
 It is frequently, but incorrectly, referred to as "dwell time" (see `DwellTime` parameter below for actual dwell time).
 It is required for unwarping distortions using field maps.
 Note that beyond just in-plane acceleration, a variety of other manipulations to the phase encoding need to be accounted for properly, including partial fourier, phase oversampling, phase resolution, phase field-of-view and interpolation.<sup>2</sup> This parameter is REQUIRED if corresponding fieldmap data is present.                                                                                                                  |
 | TotalReadoutTime               | RECOMMENDED           | [number][]    | This is actually the "effective" total readout time , defined as the readout duration, specified in seconds, that would have generated data with the given level of distortion.
 It is NOT the actual, physical duration of the readout train.
 If `EffectiveEchoSpacing` has been properly computed, it is just `EffectiveEchoSpacing * (ReconMatrixPE - 1)`.<sup>3</sup> .
 This parameter is REQUIRED if corresponding "field/distortion" maps acquired with opposing phase encoding directions are present (see 8.9.4).                                                                                                                                                                                                                                                                                                  |

-<sup>2</sup>Conveniently, for Siemens' data, this value is easily obtained as
+<sup>2</sup>Conveniently, for Siemens data, this value is easily obtained as
 1/\[`BWPPPE` \* `ReconMatrixPE`\], where BWPPPE is the "`BandwidthPerPixelPhaseEncode` in DICOM tag (0019,1028) and ReconMatrixPE is the size of the actual reconstructed data in the phase direction (which is NOT